 The timber industry is fueled in large part by the housing industry.
-While homebuilding is forecasted to increase in 2020 in Georgia timber prices remain flat.
-As of third quarter 2019, Southern Pine sawtimber was at a \$0.17 year over year decrease at \$23.64 per ton.
-Pine pulpwood was at a stumpage price of \$8.67 which is a small decline from 3rd quarter of 2018.
+Homebuilding is forecasted to increase in 2021.
+As of third quarter 2020, Southern Pine sawtimber was at a \$1.14 year over year decrease at \$22.50 per ton.
+Pine pulpwood was at a stumpage price of \$8.11 which is a \$0.56 decline from 3rd quarter of 2019.
 Prices for pine sawtimber are not expected to increase as there remains a large supply of inventory in the South.